 1. Academic Students (F visa)

 In the United States, students must be admitted to full-time classes of 18 hours or more per week in an academic program in order to study with an F-1 visa.
 To obtain a F-1 visa, it is also necessary to get an I-20 document issued and managed by SEVIS (Student and Exchange Visitor Information System) based on admission to a U.S. academic program.
 The most important requirement for getting a student visa is to have adequate and proven financial support to enable you to live and study in the United States.
 If your family, employer or sponsor, in the form of an institution located in your home country, is financially supportive, your visa issuance is likely to be successful.
-It is also important that there is an intention to return to Korea after
+It is also important that there is an intention to return to Korea after a lawful stay.

 2. Exchange students, scholars, professors, or researchers (J visa)

 To obtain a J visa, you must first have a secure residence in Korea, a common element of nonimmigrant visas.
 Like a F-1 student visa, there should be a clear assertation that you will return to Korea after the legal stay with the nonimmigrant visa.
 This J visa require a sponsoring program approved by the US Department of State.
 You need to get an official letter that approves J-1 visa from the US Department of Statement (i.e., DS-2019), and it is usually issued by a DSO (Designated School Official) from the school or research institute, such as I-20 on a student visa.

 J visas differ significantly from other non-immigrant visas, so you should be careful when you first receive them.
 Although not all J visas, most J visa holders have a requirement that they must return to their home country for a period of two years after the legally permitted period of stay of the program has expired.
 Otherwise, it is not possible to apply for permanent residency or change your status in the United States.